UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering. Bachelor's Degree in Aerospace Systems Engineering EEL

 This amplifier project will be located at:

-Capture the circuit Proteus or Multisim.
+Simulate the circuit in Proteus Amplifier.pdsprj.

 Fig. 2.
 Circuit captured in Proteus using the LM258 OpAmp circuit.

-Run simulations using oscilloscopes and measure its bandwidth.
+Run simulations using oscilloscopes and signal generators.

 Fig. 3.
 Example of frequency response using graphic analysis.